yanghang8612/solc/docs/security-considerations.rst

         }
     }

-Now someone tricks you into sending Ether to the address of this attack wallet:
+Now someone tricks you into sending Trx to the address of this attack wallet:

 ::